gosang/gosang.github.io/content/posts/dotnet/minimal-api/api-versioning-in-minimal-api.md

 - How to implement versioning in a Minimal API with concise C# samples
 - Pros, cons, and when to use (or avoid) versioning
 - Issues, considerations, and best practices

+## What Is API Versioning?

+API versioning is the practice of managing changes to your API in a way that doesn’t break existing clients.
+Instead of changing behavior silently, you introduce a new version of the API while continuing to support older ones for a period of time.

+Example:

+- GET /api/v1/products → old behavior
+- GET /api/v2/products → new behavior